graciellehigino/the-return-of-the-fleas/manuscript.md

 phylogenetic diversity and the dissimilarity of species composition and interactions of ecological networks.
 This result adds to our previous understanding of biodiversity distribution and help us tell a more complete story on the biogeography of ecological communities.
-Specifically, **add a sentence about main findings**.
+Specifically, we have found that local networks are characterized by beta-diversity metrics in different ways across the metaweb, and these metrics covary with networks' phylogenetic diversity.

 ## Methods